 During the years I served as a principal, I remember how important it was to engage students in thinking critically.
 Today, critical thinking continues to be a much talked-about topic not only among educators but with those in other fields as they recognize the significance of developing the capacity of students to think deeply.
 I believe that teaching students to think both collaboratively and independently helps them experience greater success in academics and in social interactions.
 I strongly feel critical thinking can lead to increased achievement in our schools.
 The ability to problem solve, make quality decisions, and reach reasonable solutions is integral to high levels of performance in school, in the workplace, and in everyday life.

 Teachers play an active role in unlocking and boosting the potential of students to learn and to think.
 The 9 Traits of Critical Thinking™ offered by Mentoring Minds can support teachers as they facilitate thinking among their students.
-Developing these 9 behaviors that promote deeper thinking should not be confined to a subject or grade.
+However, the development of these 9 behaviors isn’t confined to a subject or grade.
 As a former principal, I also recall how vital it was to demonstrate continual support to teachers.
 This recollection prompts me to encourage principals (and any administrative leaders should you be so fortunate to have assistants) to join the critical thinking journey by supporting teachers in developing a thinking culture across the campus.
 You might wonder how?
 One way is to model the traits by infusing all 9 into the leadership role and building a healthy environment that fosters excellence.

 The 9 Traits of Critical ThinkingTM